The Directors of your Company are pleased to share their Report for the year ended 31March 2021.

 *If the impact of exceptional items is excluded then the net profit margin (%) would be17% (previous year 14%) Return on Net Worth would be 35% (previous year 25%).

 Interest coverage ratio and Debt Equity Ratio are not relevant for the company as ithas negligible debt.

-There are no significant or material orders passed by the Regulators Courts orTribunals which impact the going concern status of your company and its futureoperations nor are there any material changes and commitments affecting the financialposition of your company as on the date of this report.
+Further there are no significant orders passed by regulators courts or tribunalswhich impact the going concern status of your Company and its future operations.
+There arealso no material changes and commitments affecting the financial position of your Companyas on the date of this report.

 (b) Business performance and outlook Pharmaceuticals